 By Louise Norris

-After three months of open enrollment, North Dakota had the lowest enrollment total out of the 36 states where HHS is running the exchange, and the second lowest in the nation, trailing only Hawaii.
-2,624 people had finalized their plan selections by December 28 – although this was about ten times as many as had done so by the start of the month.
-An additional 2,686 people had been found to be eligible for Medicaid through the ND exchange.
-Enrollment is expected to be lower in sparsely-populated North Dakota.
-But there were a total of nearly 9,000 people who had completed their applications in the first three months of open enrollment, although many of them have not yet finalized a plan selection.
+After five months of open enrollment, North Dakota had the lowest enrollment total in the nation.
+5,238 people had finalized their plan selections by March 1.
+An additional 4,812 people had been found to be eligible for Medicaid through the ND exchange.
+Enrollment is expected to be lower in sparsely-populated North Dakota, and will likely surge slightly in the final days of open enrollment.

 Three insurers are participating in the North Dakota exchange: Blue Cross Blue Shield of North Dakota, Medica and Sanford.
 Enrollees have an average of 24 plans from which to choose.
 As of the first week in January, BCBS had enrolled nearly 1000 new members, and Sanford had enrolled 92.